 - Blocked Bank Account with 10,236 EUR.

 - Letter of commitment.
-You can get this by a person living in Germany who shows they will be covering your accommodation or other living costs.
+You can get this from a person living in Germany who shows they will be covering your accommodation or other living costs.

 - Letter of declaration.
-Through this, your parents show they will be providing you with financial support during your stay.
+Through this, your parents show they will provide you with financial support during your stay.

 - Scholarship certificate.
-If you have a scholarship award, the certificate should show what the scholarship will cover and that you are the receiver of that financial coverage.
+If you have a scholarship award, the certificate should show what the scholarship will cover and that you are receiving that financial coverage.

 - Proof of Admission.
 It can be one of the following: